 - Evaluate the effectiveness of innovative services for individuals with dementia.

 - Provide culturally appropriate information and training to assist in the prevention of elder abuse and increase quality of life for elders in tribal communities.

-The Center for Rural Health’s Rural Assistance Center lists additional rural aging information and resources.
+The Center for Rural Health’s Rural Health Information Hub lists additional rural aging information and resources.

 Most Recent Publications